 - Customized Neural MT Engines — This type of engine can provide high-quality translations.
 It allows the translated material to sound more human-like and can provide translations that are more fluent.
 The technology allows it to fully capture the context of the material better.

-- Static MT Engines — These type of engines can be taught, but may need several rounds of initial training to achieve satisfactory output.
+- Statistical MT Engines — These type of engines can be taught, but may need several rounds of initial training to achieve satisfactory output.
 They also need to be retrained at regular intervals.

 - Adaptive MT Engines — These engines learn “on the fly” and take less time to get started with.
 This is typically a good fit for large projects that use relatively new content and that require a large team of linguists.
 The MT engine learns in real-time from the interaction and choices made by the linguists and adapts the suggestions accordingly.